ncagle/DNS-over-HTTPS/JSON.md

 - Replaces the $msg with the environment variable called 'msg', and escapes it correctly according to JSON string rules

+Should also support `-` to read JSON from stdin and `@filename` to read it from a given file.

 ## `--json-data`

     echo '{"msg": "foo"}' | curl --json-data http://example.com